RobTillaart/CHT832X/README.md

 I2C bus speeds is supported up to 1000 KHz (datasheet P4).

-An indicative table of times in micros on an XXXXXX for various I2C clock speeds.
+An indicative table of times in micros on an UNO R3 for various I2C clock speeds.
 Note that the performance gain of higher clock speeds become less and less.
 At the same time the robustness of the signal decreases (not visible in the table).